DISCOVER JOHN SUWAN VIEWPOINT IN KOH TAO!

 HOW TO GET TO JOHN SUWAN VIEWPOINT KOH TAO

-John Suwan Viewpoint Koh Tao is a 15-minute drive from Sairee Beach, the main tourist hub of Koh Tao.
+John Suwan Viewpoint is a 15-minute drive from Sairee Beach, the main tourist hub of Koh Tao.

 John Suwan Viewpoint has decent road access and when I visited this spot for sunrise there were no parking or entrance fees.

-However, some people told me they hiked to the John Suwan Viewpoint during the day and had to pay a 50 Baht entrance fee, so just keep that in mind.
+However, some other travelers mentioned to me they hiked to the John Suwan Viewpoint during the day and had to pay a 50 Baht entrance fee, so just keep that in mind.

 The best way to get around Koh Tao is to rent a scooter for 150 Baht per day to explore all four corners of the island.
 There are dozens of scooter rental stores in and around town and most accommodations offer scooter rentals too.